sduignan/realTimePhysics/README.md

 • Armadillo: A C++ Linear Algebra Library, used here to calculate the square root of a matrix.

-• Antons_maths_funcs: a library for vector, matrix and quaternion mathe-matics.
+• Antons_maths_funcs: a library for vector, matrix and quaternion mathematics.
 However, I have extended this library myself to handle additional mathematical operations such as calculation of the determinant and in-verse of 3x3 matrices, orthonormalisation of 3x3 matrices, and 3x3 matrix by vector multiplication as the original author was primarily focused on 4x4 matrix mathematics.

 • gl_utils: (slightly modiﬁed), a library of common OpenGL functionality.